 The PSTC has approximately 50 Dell workstations running Windows 7 64-bit in Mencoff Hall.
 The computers are all new dual core processors with at least 4 GB of memory and flat panel monitors.
-Faculty PCs all have quad core processors, with at least 4GB of memory and 250 GB hard drives.
+Faculty PCs all have quad core processors, with at least 8GB of memory and 1TB hard drives.
 Each student workspace and faculty or staff office is equipped with its own computer.
-The PSTC also has a computer lab with 8 computers available for use by any member of the PSTC community.
+The PSTC also has a computer lab with eight computers available for use by any member of the PSTC community.

-The PSTC uses an Active Directory Domain running Windows server 2008 for authentication and security via group policy.
+The PSTC uses an Active Directory Domain running Windows server 2008 R2 for authentication and security via group policy.
 These servers also monitor printer usage and are backed up nightly.

 Printing and Scanning